 Trail to Adventure Newsletter

-Click here to read the Spring 2019 edition of the Trail to Adventure newsletter.
+Click here to read the Summer 2019 edition of the Trail to Adventure newsletter.

 TAP (The Adventure Plan) Is Here and IT IS BIG

 TAP into this outstanding tool for units planning outings at BSATAP.ORG

 Local Council Participation Grant Application – If your council participates in some of the National Vendor Programs, you could get money back by applying for this grant.

 A Cub World is a special place for Cub Scouts to go and enjoy an outdoor adventure.
 Cub World features are usually permanent structures in which a Cub Scout can become immersed in a thematic program concept.
 It is a local, council-owned facility where Cub Scouting event themes and Cub Scouts’ imaginations come alive.
 The facilities can be costly.
 Read about some transportable, temporary structures that can be used almost anywhere.
 Click here for more information.

 The Stand Up Paddleboarding Award has quickly become one of the favorite activities at the Florida National High Adventure Sea Base as well as many Scout camps around the country.
 The emblem (SKU 618632) and certificate (SKU 618552) are available from the Supply Group, and the award codes for ScoutNET PAS are: for youth, 850; and adults, 851.
 For more information, go to: www.scouting.org/outdoor-program/aquatics.